wangchj/allowly/privacy-policy.md

 We may update this Privacy Policy as the app evolves.
 Check this page for updates.

-By using Allow, you consent to this Privacy Policy.
+By using Allowly, you consent to this Privacy Policy.